1970Mr/todo-app-laravel/README.md

 ### Authentication and Local Storage

 - This application utilizes both database storage and local storage based on the user's authentication status.
-- When a user is logged in, todo items are stored in the database to ensure data persistence and security.
+- When a user is logged in, todo items are stored in the MongoDB database to ensure data persistence and security.
 - If a user is not logged in, todo items are stored in the local storage of the browser, providing a seamless experience without the need for authentication.

+### MySQL Version

+If you are interested in the MySQL version of this project, you can check out the main branch [here](https://github.com/1970Mr/todo-app-laravel).

 ### Contributing